Koronos/Cosine-Plateau-Scheduler/.dev/context/DEVELOPMENT_NOTES.md

   - Design decision: more intuitive for users
   - Easy to calculate from absolute if needed

-- Single warmup type (linear)
+- Single warmup type (linear only)
-  - Simplified from original design
+  - Simplified from original design (removed `warmup_type` parameter in v0.2.0)
   - Sufficient for vast majority of use cases
+  - Can be added back if users request it

+- `min_lr_ratio` instead of `eta_min`
+  - Uses ratio (0.1 = 10% of base_lr) instead of absolute value
+  - More intuitive for most users
+  - Different from PyTorch's CosineAnnealingLR convention (which uses eta_min)
+  - Considered changing but decided current approach is clearer

 ### User Feedback Incorporated